Frosted, Etched, or Clear? Deciding on the Best Glass Style for You

 Etched Glass

 Etched glass sits between clear and frosted.
-It can include custom patterns, logos, or designs that offer decorative appeal while maintaining a degree of light flow and privacy.
+It can be personalized for a one-of-a-kind statement, making it popular for luxury or spa-style remodels, and can include custom patterns, logos, or designs that offer decorative appeal while maintaining a degree of light flow and privacy.
 Because the etched portions are typically textured, they can also help hide spots and smudges—while offering a unique, upscale look.

 Best for: